 Jesus is the second Person of the Trinity

 Finally, Matthew has recorded Jesus’ last words to his disciples while on earth.
-When he was about to ascend to the Father, he said, “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost…..lo, I am with you always, even unto the end of the world” (Matt 28:19-20).
+When he was about to ascend to the Father, he said, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit…..and behold, I am with you always, to the close of the age” (Matt 28:19-20).

 So Matthew, as the climax to his gospel, has Jesus identifying himself as the second Person in the Trinity.
 There is Jesus, between the Father and the Holy Spirit, promising to be with his people forever.
-And there is not a word of blasphemy implied.
+And not a word of blasphemy is implied.

 “Bible Believer’s Commentary: second edition” 1995, 1992, 1990, 1989 by William MacDonald, publ.
 Thomas Nelson, Nashville, Tennessee.

 “Jesus, Interrupted: Revealing the Hidden Contradictions in the Bible (and Why We Don’t Know About Them)” 2010, p 111-112, 102, by Bart Ehrman, publ., HarperCollins Publishers, NY

 “The King James Study Bible: Second Edition”, Copyright 1988, 2013 by Liberty University, p 1365, publ.
 Thomas Nelson”